 Congratulations, you have made it through the garden planning process: determining the size and type of garden, collecting inspiration, selecting plants, and designing the layout!

-When you are ready for the next stage of Gardening With Kids, head on over to Planting Seeds Indoors With Kids.
+When you are ready for the next stage of Gardening with Kids, head on over to How to Plant Seeds Indoors with Kids.

 Are you planning a summer garden this year?
 Leave any questions or comments below!